 With a mass of vacant, unused commercial property across the country, Empty Spaces to Homes provides a toolkit for local authorities, charities and other organisations who are seeking to transform vacant commercial spaces into homes for young people.
 Acting as a step-bystep guide, the toolkit offers practical insights into the development process, across financing, legal, community consultation and construction project management.
 Alongside the toolkit, an empty space spotter has been built, allowing people to identify vacant sites to create a database of properties.
-The initiative is being led by informed approach and that the properties felt like homes, rather than feeling institutional.
-There are now four Cartrefi Clyd homes, ranging between one, two and three bedroomed provision.
-They are available to children aged between nine and eighteen, with careful matching taking place to ensure a suitable mix of children in each home.
-Staffed 24-hours a day by a small team of residential child care workers, the homes focus on providing a continuity of care for children and ensuring each child receives dedicated time and attention.
-Staff operate a small rota and an attempt is made to ensure staff members work on the same day every week, to give consistency and reduce stigma children may feel, for example as a result of having different people accompanying them to different activities throughout their week

-Habitat for Humanity Great Britain.
+The initiative is being led by Habitat for Humanity Great Britain.